ellaisys/telephony-exotel/README.md

 From this user you can fetch the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.

-### Cognito API configuration
+### Exotel Telephony configuration

-Add the following fields to your `.env` file and set the values according to your AWS settings:
+Add the following fields to your `.env` file and set the values according to your exotel settings:

 ```
 # AWS configurations for cloud storage